pfrivas/Credit_Risk_Analysis/README.md

 ### Overall Summary of the Results

-When all six models were ran and compared, the EasyEnsembleClassifier model produced the best results with 93% accuracy and 7% precision when predictions high risk candidates.
+When all six models were ran and compared, the EasyEnsembleClassifier model produced the best results with 93% accuracy and 7% precision when predicting high risk candidates.
+The ClusterCentroids model produced the worst results with 54% accuracy and 1% precision when predicting high risk candidates.

 - **Ranking of models in descending order based on "High Risk" results:**